 - Garnish with candied citron, dried fruits, and nuts.

 Presto!
 Your stunning Easter pashka dessert is ready to be served.
-Your family and friends are bound to ask for second-helpings because this towering treat is just that good.
+Your family and friends are bound to ask for second helpings because this towering treat is just that good.

 Tasty Tip!

-After you make the Pashka recipe try your hand a baking Italian Easter Bread or a delicious Grain Pie.
+After you make the Pashka recipe try your hand at baking Italian Easter Bread or a delicious Grain Pie.
 If you are more in the mood for something savory, you can opt for a traditional Pizza Rustica another all-time favorite for Easter.